IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 ## IETF LLC Board Director Removal {#director-removal}

-NomCom-appointed Directors may be removed with or without cause.
+NomCom-appointed and IESG-appointed Directors may be removed with or without cause.
 A vote in favor of removal must be no fewer than the number of Directors less two.
 So for example, if there are seven directors, then five votes are required.
 Directors may also be removed via the IETF recall process